emre-h/TOGG-Case-Study/README.md

 SystemUI file changes can be discovered in this repo under `patches/aaos-emre.patch`.

-The all apps button at status bar was connected to the AllAppsActivity of EmrLauncher by this change:
+The all apps button at status bar was connected to the AppDrawerActivity of EmrLauncher by this change:

 ```diff
 -systemui:intent="intent:#Intent;action=com.android.car.carlauncher.ACTION_APP_GRID;package=com.android.car.carlauncher;launchFlags=0x24000000;end"